kbhknh/Math_Grad_Admission/README.md

 		Stanford, CA 94305-2125
 * an official transcript is one that has been signed and sealed by the college/university registrar and is received by Stanford in its original, sealed envelope

+#### Statement of Purpose

+Describe in your statement of purpose:

+* Your reasons for applying to the proposed program at Stanford and your preparation for this field of study
+* Your research and study interests
+* Future career plans and other aspects of your background and interests which may aid the admission committee in evaluating your aptitude and motivation for graduate study

+You may upload one file; it should not exceed **two pages** in length, **single-spaced**.
+Make sure to set your computer to Western European or other English-language setting.
+We cannot guarantee the ability to access your statement if it is submitted in other fonts.

 ## UC Berkeley
 US News Rank: [Math][1] #2(4 tied), [Analysis][2] #3